sofiapuch/mortgage-calculator/README.md

 1. Clone repository
 2. Run `npm install` to download all the dependencies needed
 3.
-    Run `npm run serve` to start the server or
+    Run `npm run server` to start the server or
     Run `npm run test:unit` to run the unit tests